 At 10:50 a.m., more than 150 young men and women representing all services will take their Oath of Enlistment in front of City Hall.

 Eleventh Hour Ceremonies

-The Constitution of the United States contains seven articles including 27 amendments and the Bill of Rights.
-It describes how the new states are to operate and establishes the Legislative, Executive and Judicial Branches of government.
-The Bill of Rights are the first 10 Amendments to the Constitution and establishes the freedoms and liberties we enjoy today.
+The Constitution of the United States contains seven articles, including 27 amendments and the Bill of Rights.
+It describes how the new states operate and establishes the Legislative, Executive, and Judicial Branches of government.
+The Bill of Rights contains the first 10 Amendments to the Constitution and establishes the freedoms and liberties we enjoy today.